frankyildiz/Microservices/README.md

 ## MSP 25 - Create Staging and Production Environment with Rancher

-* To provide access of Rancher to the cloud resources, create a `Cloud Credentials` for AWS on Rancher and name it as `frank-AWS-webapp-Account`.
+* To provide access of Rancher to the cloud resources, create a `Cloud Credentials` for AWS on Rancher and name it as `fati-AWS-webapp-Account`.

-* Create a `Node Template` on Rancher with following configuration for to be used while launching the EC2 instances and name it as `frank-AWS-RancherOs-Template`.
+* Create a `Node Template` on Rancher with following configuration for to be used while launching the EC2 instances and name it as `fati-AWS-RancherOs-Template`.

 ```text
 Region            : us-east-1